banquet

-Community and Sustainability
+Community & Sustainability

-At Blackfriars, we are fully committed to operating in a sustainable way.
-We source our produce as locally as possible and aim for high welfare and sustainability standards.
-We strive to reduce our environmental impact and always endeavour to fulfil our social responsibilities and provide healthy and sustainable food to our customers.
-Similarly, we believe it is our responsibility to encourage our suppliers and contractors to minimise any negative environmental and social effects associated with the products and services they provide.
+The Hooked-on Group’s family of restaurants are fully committed to operating in a sociably and sustainably responsible way.
+We source our produce as locally as possible and aim for high welfare and sustainable standards.
+We strive to reduce our environmental impact, always endeavour to fulfil our social responsibilities and provide healthy and sustainable food to our customers.

 OUR AIMS